Mahek710/house-rental--app/readme.md

 # House Rental Android App

 Tech Stack used:
-XML and Java on Android Studio, Firebase for Authentication and Realtime Database Detailed information on the app has been put in the APP REPORT pdf file.
+XML and Java on Android Studio, Firebase for Authentication and Realtime Database.

+Detailed information on the app has been put in the APP REPORT pdf file.
  GUI:
 ### Sign In and Sign Up pages